dcernst/MiscTeachingMaterials/README.md

 # Miscellaneous Teaching Materials #

 ## Overview
-This repo contents some miscellaneous teaching materials that I used for a variety of courses.
+This repo contents some miscellaneous teaching materials that I use for a variety of courses.
 Any errors or typos in are no one's fault but my own.
 In this vein, if you think you see an error, please [inform me](mailto:dana@danaernst.com), so that it can be remedied.

 ## License Information
 This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0](http://creativecommons.org/licenses/by-sa/3.0/us/) license.
 You are free to: